Python elif Statement

 default line

-The Python Elif or else if statement handles multiple lines effectively by executing them sequentially.
-It means the elif will check for the first condition, if the condition is TRUE then it will execute the statements present in that block.
+The Python elif or else if statement effectively handles multiple lines by executing them sequentially.
+This means the elif will check for the first condition; if the condition is TRUE, then it will execute the statements present in that block.

 x= 20, y=10